requarks/wiki-docs/telemetry.md

 # What is collected?
 When telemetry is enabled, only the following data is transmitted:

-- Version of Wiki.js installed
+- Wiki.js version
-- Basic OS information:
+- Node.js version
-	- Platform type *(Linux, macOS or Windows)*
+- OS Platform *(Linux, macOS or Windows)* and version
-  - Total CPU Cores
+- Total CPU Cores / RAM available
-  - Type of DB *(PostgreSQL, MySQL, MariaDB, SQLite or SQL Server)*
+- Type of DB *(PostgreSQL, MySQL, MariaDB, SQLite or SQL Server)* and version
+- Setup analytics *(installation checkpoint reached)*
 - Crash debug data *(stack trace of the error)*
-- Setup analytics *(installation checkpoint reached)*

-Note that crash debug data is stored for a maximum of 30 days while analytics are stored for a maximum of 16 months, after which it is permanently deleted.
+Note that crash debug data is stored for a maximum of 30 days, after which it is permanently deleted.

 # What is it used for?